-It should be remembered that the Immunity Policy, as its title suggests, grants immunity from prosecution to a person who has confessed to the ACCC their involvement in a cartel and therefore a breach of a serious provision of the Act.
+It should be remembered that the Immunity Policy, as its title suggests, grants immunity from prosecution to a person who has confessed to the ACCC their involvement in a cartel.

 In the absence of immunity they would be prosecuted and liable to substantial financial penalties and in the near future jail sentences.
 Under the Immunity Policy they will get off scot-free.
 The Immunity Policy recognises that there is a benefit in busting secret cartels if participants are given an incentive to confess and co-operate with ACCC efforts to investigate and prosecute.